 Prior to her visit to Mozambique, Francesca was an avid conservationist, attending meetings and lectures held by the Marine Conservation Society in London, England and has experience in conservation in many places throughout the Caribbean.

 Results orientated, Francesca constantly encourages people to consider conservation in everyday life and take a greener approach to modern living.
+She oversees the majority of the programs in country and spends most of her time in Mozambique.
 You can contact Francesca directly at firstname.lastname@example.org

-Andrea Biden is a Non Executive Director of Love The Oceans.
-Holding a Masters in Environmental Management and Sustainability from Harvard, she is a former Partner at London based strategic sustainability consultancy Irbaris LLP, and was a Head of Sustainability with Zurich Insurance Group.
+Andrea Biden is a Director of Love The Oceans.
+Holding a Masters in Environmental Management and Sustainability from Harvard, she is a former Partner at a London based strategic sustainability consultancy Irbaris LLP, and was Head of Sustainability with Zurich Insurance Group.
 Andrea is passionate about corporate and community coastal environment responsibility having grown up on the beautiful beaches of Australia.

 A strong proponent of community-based marine protected area (MPA) programmes, Andrea believes in the partnership and placement of local people at the forefront of the planning, implementation and running of marine reserves, providing a sense of ownership and pride in natural resources.

 Andrea has been supporting the Love The Oceans team towards mission success and growth since 2015.
 “Research, education and community engagement is at the heart of the great work Love The Oceans volunteers do, and is essential to the development and realization of any MPA programme” she states says with conviction and a big smile.
 If you’d like to contact Andrea directly please email her on email@example.com